eykamp/firmware-update-service/README.md

 - `Too big`: Supplied file is too large for the system

 # Requirements
 The service uses a Postgres database to store project information as well as the firware images themselves.
-The table structure is specified in the code.
+The table structure is specified in the code, but you'll have to create them manually.

 # References